-High-dose chemotherapy and SCT is part of the overall treatment for many individuals with multiple myeloma.
-To deliver high-dose chemotherapy, stem cells must be collected before treatment and infused into the patient after treatment.
-The stem cell infusion supports the recovery of the patient’s bone marrow.
+High-dose chemotherapy (HDC) and SCT is part of the overall treatment for many individuals with multiple myeloma.
+To deliver HDC, stem cells must be collected before treatment and infused into the patient after treatment.
+The stem cell infusion supports the recovery of the patient’s bone marrow blood cell production.

-HOVON Trial: Autologous Stem Cell Transplant Remains Superior to Novel Agents for Treatment of Multiple Myeloma
+HOVON Trial Demonstrates ASCT Superior to Novel Agents for Treatment of Multiple Myeloma

-The phase III HOVON clinical trial confirmed that autologous stem cell transplantation (ASCT) should still be the treatment of choice in younger patients with newly diagnosed multiple myeloma.(1)
+The phase III HOVON clinical trial confirmed that autologous stem cell transplantation (ASCT) is a treatment of choice for many patients with newly diagnosed multiple myeloma.(11)

 The study revealed that ASCT treated patients had a 24 percent lower risk of disease progression compared to chemotherapy.

-According to a recent study older patients treated withe ASCT have similar disease response and survival as younger patients.
+According to a study older patients treated with HDC & ASCT have similar disease response and survival as younger patients.
 In addition, older patients had superior survival compared with non-transplanted older patients.
+(24)

 The older patients experienced similar side effects to the younger patients except when treated with high dose melphalan where greater hematologic toxicity and blood transfusion support was required.
 The overall survival duration averaged 59 months for older transplant recipients compared to 30 months for those treated with conventional dose therapy.

-Transplant eligibility should be based on the individual biological fitness of each patient irrespective of chronological age.(2)
+The research suggests that ASCT eligibility should be based on the individual biological fitness of each patient irrespective of chronological age.(12)